holyketzer/cv/README.md

 Period | Jan 2017 - Present
 Location | Remote
 Stack | Ruby, Ruby on Rails, RSpec, Sidekiq, ActiveAdmin, PostgreSQL, Python, Celery, Terraform, Heroku, AWS, Kubernetes, Git Job | Designed and developed backend, API and management UI for cluster management system to run our AutoML payload + developed a couple of related microservices.
+Added support of RabbitMQ to open source Keda scaler to implement autoscaling in our Kubernetes clusters.
+Implemented integration test which detected tens of broken commits.
+Optimized unit tests and made them 2x faster.
+Completely fixed false negatives in UI tests by rewriting them from Capybara to Cypress.
+Rewrited 10k CLOC Django project to Rails in 10 days and increased test coverage from 80% to 95%.

 ### Lead Software Engineer at Digital Car